A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Results

-.\\ Ethical considerations emerged as a central axis of reflection, with participants repeatedly returning to three interconnected debates: (i) sentience and suffering, (ii) individuality and symbolism, and (iii) replicability and losing control.
-They posed ethical tests, recalled personal anecdotes, and drew on imaginaries from adjacent fields such as synthetic biology, robotics, and AI.
-Across these debates, participants wrestled with how biohybrids may provoke new dilemmas as they continue the transition from “science fiction into real science and engineering” \cite{Webster-Wood_2023}.
-These discussions situated edible (biohybrid) robotics within wider debates about technological agency, taboos, and moral boundaries.
+Ethical considerations emerged as a central axis of reflection, ranging from debates about sentience and relativist ethics to extreme speculative scenarios.
+Participants posed ethical tests and drew on imaginaries from adjacent fields such as synthetic biology, robotics, and AI.
+Across these discussions, they wrestled with how biohybrids might provoke new moral dilemmas, situating edible biohybrid robots within broader debates about technological agency, taboos, and moral boundaries.

-\textit{\textbf{Sentience and Suffering.}} P6 observed that humans routinely anthropomorphise machines and animals, projecting sentience and emotion onto them---a phenomenon well documented in robotics \cite{DUFFY2003177} and animal studies \cite{morris1986animal}.
-For him, this raised a central objection: \textit{“We would be building a sentient being to kill it… there would be more public resistance.”} P1 extended this, shifting responsibility to designers, \textit{“If we are making these things more similar to living organisms… at what point do they just approach the same organisms we are trying to replace and prevent suffering?”}
+\textbf{Sentience and Suffering.} P6 observed that humans routinely anthropomorphize machines and animals, projecting sentience and emotion onto them.
+For him, this raised a central objection: \textit{“We would be building a sentient being to kill it… there would be more public resistance.”} P1 extended this: \begin{displayquote} \textit{“If we are making these things more similar to living organisms… at what point do they just approach the same organisms we are trying to replace and prevent suffering?”} \end{displayquote}

-The group’s focus mirrors ongoing controversies in synthetic biology, where frameworks such as the 14-day embryo rule hinge conceptually on the onset of nociception and neurological development \cite{hyun2016embryology, internationalsocietyforstemcellresearch_2021}.
-P3 broadened the debate by invoking religious worldviews in which all living things possess a soul.
-Prompted by the robotic bird’s unpredictable movements, she extended this to AI-driven or biohybrid systems: \textit{“Could they embody a form of soul?”} P2 noted that resolving such questions requires \textit{“a philosophical position on the soul and materialism”} to judge whether biohybrids might possess sentience and thus the capacity to suffer.
+P3 broadened the debate by invoking religious worldviews in which all living things possess a soul; she extended this to AI-driven or biohybrid systems: \textit{“Could they embody a form of soul?”} P2 noted that resolving such questions requires \textit{“a philosophical position on the soul and materialism”} to judge whether biohybrids might possess sentience and thus the capacity to suffer.